-FHA doesn’t restrict you to only the popular 30-year fixed rate purchase loan.
+FHA doesn’t restrict you to only the popular 30-year fixed-rate purchase loan.
 They offer a multitude of programs and options to ensure that you are continually receiving the best terms based on your situation.
-These include fixed rate, adjustable rate, purchase, rehabilitation, construction, reverse, refinance, and streamline loans.
+These include fixed-rate, adjustable rate, purchase, rehabilitation, construction, reverse, refinance, and streamline loans.
 You can do these loans on an array of property types including manufactured homes and multi-unit properties.

-The FHA adjustable rate mortgage option is one of the most protective versions of adjustable rate mortgages available.
+The FHA adjustable rate mortgage option is one of the most protective versions of adjustable-rate mortgages available.
 They have better caps on both yearly and lifetime caps making them a go to for those looking for an adjustable rate mortgage.

-The FHA 203(k) rehabilitation loan is great for those who are unable to afford the renovations on their home they’ve been dreaming about, but want to add functionality and value to their home.
+The FHA 203(k) rehabilitation loan is great for those who are unable to afford the renovations on their home they’ve been dreaming about but want to add functionality and value to their home.
 If you are planning to renovate your home and the value will increase, this loan may be right for you.
 And it offers the same 3.5% down that the FHA purchase loan requires.

 FHA construction loans are a competitive alternative to your conventional construction loans.
-They offer flexibility with regards to draws and contractors.
+They offer flexibility with regard to draws and contractors.
 They also offer a 3.5% down payment compared to a conventional 3.5% down payment.

 Those who are over the age of 62 with equity in their home may consider an FHA Home Equity Conversion Mortgage or Reverse Mortgage as it’s more commonly called.
 With a HECM education course, you could use the equity in your home to give you a monthly supplement to your income or a lump sum.
 Be sure to talk to one of our experts to see if this is a good option for you.